Support for assistive devices in Denmark

 You must apply to the municipality before you buy an assistive device, and you can obtain support for the most suitable and cheapest device.
 If you want a more expensive device, you will have to pay the extra cost yourself.

-If you have a disability that is a hindrance in connection with your work, your education, or a work offer under the Act on Active Employment Efforts, you can be granted a supportive device.
-The support may be granted as a loan or subsidy.
+If you have a disability that is a hindrance in connection with your work, your education or a work offer, you have the opportunity to receive support for assistive devices.
+You may obtain the support as a loan or grant.

 Assistive devices can be:

-• The assistive device is not commonly found in your workplace or educational institution
+• The assistive device is not commonly found in your workplace or educational institution, and

-• The expense is beyond what your employer can be expected to incur
+• The expense is beyond what your employer or educational institution can be expected to incur.

 Contact your local municipal job centre for more information.
-See the link at the end of the text.
+See the link at the bottom of this page.

 Health subsidy for pensioners